razielar/forecasting_with_ML/README.md

 ## 4) <a id='four'></a> Backtesting

+Backtesting is where we measure the performance of a forecasting model on historic data.
+Backtesting is like: **cross validation** but for time series.
+Often used for:
+* Model selection
+* Feature selection
+* Hyper-paramer tuning

+Before, starting we need to define the following variables: Dataset, Forecasting horizon, Error metrics, and Models.
+Additionally, we need to consider the following:
+* Training window: initial traing size and expanding or rolling
+* Model refitting: once, multiple times or intermittent.
+* Number of steps the forecasting origin moves
+* Gap: gap or not gap.

+**Ranking of backtesting strategies** (from more generalized to less generalizable):

+* **1)** Backtesting with refit and fixed training size.
+* **2)** Backtesting with intermittent refitting.
+* **3)** Backtesting with refit (`Nixtla` strategy).
+* **4)** Backtesting without refit.

 ## 5) <a id='five'></a> Error metrics

 **Error metrics**: summarize forecast errors into a single number to measure the accuracy of a forecast.